 We might sound like a record on repeat, but we can’t stress how important it is to have a proper work setup at home.
 Shockingly, a recent study showed that 72% of remote workers aren’t working from a dedicated office space, and 40% aren’t even working from a dedicated desk.

 If possible, create a dedicated workspace away from your bedroom and preferably somewhere with a door.
 This way, you can log off and create a division between home and work life.

 Investing in a good monitor, laptop stand, plants (new studies have shown that houseplants can improve your productivity and concentration by up to 15%), a planner, and a chair are just some of the things that can make all the difference.

 Better yet, if you’re located away from your head office, speak with your HR team about organising a pass for a coworking space a few times a month.

-Find a new way to plan out your day
+2. Find a new way to plan out your day

 Refreshing the way you plan your workday can help you boost productivity and prioritise your tasks.
 For many, falling into a rut can make it harder to prioritise tasks or simply stay on top of what needs to be done.

 Buying a new planner can inspire you to plan your workday.
 There are thousands to choose from and can be as broad or as specific as you like – from daily planners that break down each hour of the day into chunks, right through to annual diaries.

 If you’re not sold on the idea of buying a physical planner, why not take things digital?

 Time blocking, used by some of the world’s most successful entrepreneurs (hello Elon Musk and Bill Gates), is the concept of breaking down tasks by working hours.